 How much does it cost?

-The normal fee per session ranges from £40 to £55 for individuals and from £60 to £80 for couples, depending on personal circumstances.
+The normal fee per session ranges from £50 to £60 for individuals (50 minute session) and from £80 to £90 for couples (80 minute session), with lower fees available for daytime appointments on a Thursday or Friday.
 This is payable either in advance or on the day of the session, and can be paid for either in blocks of a month, or on a session by session basis.
-Payment can be taken by cash, card, cheque or bank transfer.
+Payment can be taken by cash, card or bank transfer.
 Missed sessions are chargeable if they are cancelled less than 48 hours in advance.

 For most people, counselling is a step into the unknown and it is natural to have questions, concerns or even worries about what counselling might be.